9th Summit of the Americas: Tuesday June 7

 Civil Society Forum, Young Americas Forum, CEO Summit of the Americas.

 Wednesday June 8

 Civil Society Forum, Young Americas Forum, CEO Summit of the Americas.

-The inaugural ceremony was held at the Microsoft Theater in Downtown Los Angeles.
+The inaugural ceremony was held at the Peacock Theater in Downtown Los Angeles.
 Music producer Emilio Estefan organized the musical performances.
 Performances by Alex Fernandez Jr., Sheila E. and music written for the event by Estefan himself.
 The song was sung by a teenage choir.
 Welcome speeches were given by Mayor Eric Garcetti, California Governor Gavin Newsom and Vice President Kamala Harris.

 Thursday June 9

 Young Americas Forum, CEO Summit of the Americas, First plenary session.